kasvith/blog/content/posts/deno-first-impression.md

 <!--article-->
 {{< figure class="align-center" src="/img/deno-first-impression/featured.png" >}}

-Deno is a new secure runtime for javascript and typescript created by Ryan Dhal, the original author of NodeJS.
+Deno is a new secure runtime for javascript and typescript created by Ryan Dahl, the original author of NodeJS.
 Recently Deno 1.0.0 was released and this is my first impression about it.

 ## Meet Deno

 [Deno](https://deno.land) is a new **secure** `Typescript` and `Javascript` runtime.
 Yes similar to our loving **NodeJS**.
-Deno was created by **Ryan Dhal** the original author of **NodeJS**.
+Deno was created by **Ryan Dahl** the original author of **NodeJS**.

 Deno is written in Rust, Tokio and Typescript using V8 under the hood.